thatstoasty/gojo/README.md

 Experiments in porting over Golang stdlib into Mojo and extra goodies that make use of it.
 It will not always be a 1:1 port, it's more so code inspired by the Golang stdlib and the Mojo community's code.
 This is not intended to be a full port, but rather a learning exercise and a way to experiment with Mojo's capabilities.
 Please feel free to contribute or use this as a starting point for your own projects!
 The codebase will remain in flux and will evolve with Mojo as future releases are created.

+NOTE: This does not work on Mojo 24.2, you must use the nightly build for now.
+This will be resolved in the next Mojo release.

 ## Projects that use Gojo

 ### My projects